redhat-cop/monitoring/dynatrace/openshift/README.md

 * [Openshift Applier](https://github.com/redhat-cop/openshift-applier/) to deploy the content to the OpenShift Container Platform.
 * [ansible installed](http://docs.ansible.com/ansible/latest/intro_installation.html)
  * Alternatively follow the instructions to use the [openshift-applier container image](https://github.com/redhat-cop/openshift-applier#openshift-applier-container-image) which includes all the required tools and versions.
+* Access to Dynatrace Monitoring solution and API + PaaS tokens created.
+Please see [this link](https://www.dynatrace.com/support/help/get-started/introduction/why-do-i-need-an-access-token-and-an-environment-id/#access-tokens) for more information about the tokens, and how to generate these.

 ### Environment Setup